GeekMom2017/Collaborative-Filtering/README.txt

-This code is a python implementation of a user-based collaborative filtering model where the features of each items and users' preferences for those features are learned implicitly through gradient descent.
+This code is a Python implementation of a user-based collaborative filtering model where the features of each items and users' preferences for those features are learned implicitly through matrix factorization and gradient descent.

 Data from https://grouplens.org/datasets/movielens/100k/